MoniswapFi/docs/protocol.md

 - amountETHMin - The least amount of `ETH` that should be sent back to caller.
 - to - The address to send tokens to.
 - deadline - Time (in seconds) after which the transaction would be considered invalid.

+_`quoteRemoveLiquidity(address tokenA, address tokenB, bool stable, address factory, uint256 liquidity) returns (uint256 amountA, uint256 amountB)`_

+**Description:** Given two tokens, `tokenA`, & `tokenB`, a pool factory, and a liquidity amount, returns the amounts of tokens sent back to the caller.

+**Parameters:**

+- tokenA - Address of first token.
+- tokenB - Address of second token.
+- stable - If this is a stable or volatile pair.
+If `true`, the pair is a stable pair.
+- factory - Pool factory address.
+- liquidity - Amount of liquidity you intend to remove.

+**Returns:**

+- amountA - Amount of `tokenA` that would be removed from the pool.
+- amountB - Amount of `tokenB` that would be removed from the pool.